The Restless Corpse of La Poile

 “You are an angel,” she whispered.

-“A storm came up,” she said.
+“Tonight a storm came up,” she said.
 “It was an awful storm, the worst I can remember.
-With each peal of thunder my poor husband writhed.
-He swore he wouldn’t leave me, but I knew his time was short.
+With each peal of thunder John writhed.
+He swore he wouldn’t leave me, but I knew his time was short.”

-The widow sobbed, turning away from the skipper as if to compose herself.
+“It was the last thing he said,” the widow sobbed.
+She turned away from the skipper as if to compose herself.

 “I hadn’t collected my thoughts before there was a noise.
 It sounded like a knock at the door.
-I rushed across the room to open it, I was sure God had sent someone, some stranger to help me in my despair.
-I threw the door open but… there was no one.
+I rushed across the room to open it, I was sure God had sent someone, some kind soul to help me in my despair.
+I threw the door open… but there was no one.“

 “I tried to convince myself that I’d imagined the knocking.
-I closed the door and returned to John,” she gestured toward the far corner of the room, “but things were not as I left them.
+I closed the door and returned to John,” she gestured toward the opposite corner of the room, “but things were not as I left them.”

-“I don’t understand it, but John was looking at me.
-He was dead as ever, but he had propped himself up on one elbow and seemed to be gazing toward the door.
-It was as if he’d been trying to see outside.”
+“I don’t understand it,” she paused, “but when I got back, John was looking at me.
+He was dead as ever, but he’d propped himself up on his elbow and seemed to be gazing toward the door, as if he was trying to see outside.”

 The widow shook her head, “I sat beside him and guided his head back to the pillow.
-I listened for a heartbeat, I felt for breath.
-There was nothing.
-After a few minutes, I convinced myself that my grief was deceiving me, that I was losing my mind.
+I listened for a heartbeat, I felt for breath, but here was nothing.
+After a few minutes, I convinced myself that my grief was deceiving me, that I was losing my mind.”

 “I said a quick prayer and set about dressing his body.
-I had barely started when there came another knock, louder and more urgent than before.
+I had barely started when there was another knock, louder and more urgent than before.”

-“I knew I hadn’t imagined it.
-I ran to the door again, sure this time there would be someone to help me, but again there was nothing.
-So, I returned to my despair, feeling more alone than before.
+“I knew I hadn’t imagined it, so I ran to the door.
+I was sure that this time there would be someone to help me, but again there was nothing.
+Somehow, I felt so much more alone than before.”

-“Imagine my shock,” the widows eyes widened, “when I returned and John was sitting bolt upright.
-Again, he was looking toward the door.
+“Imagine my shock,” the widows eyes widened, “when I saw John!
+He was sitting bolt upright.
+Again, he was looking toward the door.”

 “When I went back to John,” the widow paused, “the bed was empty.”

 “He was standing beside it, as if frozen mid-step.
 His corpse was reaching out, pointing toward the door.
-His teeth were bared and there was a grim look of determination on his face.
+His teeth were bared and there was a look of such determination on his face.”

 She looked at the skipper, “And that was you.”